Xuxa 2: Production

 The cover of "Xuxa 2" was chosen in August 1990, before the album was even recorded.
 The recordings of the album did not begin until October of that same year (then, there was no photographic essay for the album "Xuxa 2" and Xou da Xuxa Seis but a reuse of the essay for Xuxa 5), including, the photographer Paulo Rocha is credited to all 3 albums.
-For that, in the cover of the Xou album of the Xou da Xuxa Seis, it appears in the lower left corner of the cover, it owns a Brazilian flag, to inform the consumers that is the portuguese version of the album.
+For that, in the cover of the Xou album of the Xou da Xuxa Seis, it appears in the lower left corner of the cover, it owns a Brazilian flag, to inform the consumers that is the Portuguese version of the album.

 Release and reception

-The album was distributed internationally by Globo Records and released on April 25, 1991 in Latin America, the United States and some European countries, such as Spain (by RCA Records).
+The album was distributed internationally by Globo Records and released on April 25, 1991, in Latin America, the United States and some European countries, such as Spain, by RCA Records.

 Xuxa reached the seventh position in the ranking Billboard Latin Pop Albums on July 27, 1991, during 27 consecutive weeks the album was among the best sellers.

+On April 28, 1991, to promote the album, Xuxa participated in the L.A Fiesta Broadway festival.
+On the occasion, Xuxa sang "Loquita Por Ti", "Chindolele", and "Luna de Cristal".
+Also, she sang "Arco Iris", "Ilarié" and "Danza de Xuxa", from her previous album in Spanish, "Xuxa", too.

+The album sold 350,000 units in Argentina and 700,000 worldwide.